mozuma/mozuma/docs/0-docker.md

-# MoZuMa Kit
+# Run with Docker

-MoZuMaKit is a collection of docker images with a pre-configured environment to use MoZuMa.
+[MoZuMaKit](https://github.com/mozuma/mozumakit/pkgs/container/mozumakit) is a collection of docker images with a pre-configured environment to use MoZuMa.

 You can pull the image for a specific [`<version>`](#available-versions) with: